Existing customer? Login

 • Shelves, bins, and drawers: These are used to sort and store smaller items.

-Automated Storage and Retrieval Systems (AS/RS) equipment work similarly to the equipment mentioned above but are automated by computer programs to store and retrieve items.
+Automated Storage and Retrieval Systems (AS/RS) equipment work similarly to the equipment mentioned above but are automated solutions controlled by computer programs to store and retrieve items.

 With all these kinds of equipment in mind, let’s look at why partnering with a material handling supplier company can be beneficial for your business.